bsturk/up_front_bot/README.md

 ![SLA Logo Placeholder](YOUR_APP_LOGO_OR_A_GENERIC_UP_FRONT_IMAGE.png)

 Welcome to the Up Front - Squad Leader Automa (SLA) web app!
-This tool is to help solitaire players of Up Front by supplying an AI opponent (SLA), automating many of the decision-making processes for an opponent.
+This tool is to help solitaire players of Up Front by providing an AI opponent, automating many of the decision-making processes of an opponent.

 ## 🚀 Features